Still Breathing (film)

 Still Breathing is a 1997 drama film directed by James Ford Robinson and starring Brendan Fraser and Joanna Going.
+The film is set in Los Angeles, California and San Antonio, Texas, and was shot on location in these cities.

 Plot

 Con artist Rosalyn Willoughby (Going) in Hollywood and puppeteer Fletcher McBracken (Fraser) in San Antonio have the same dream, which links them to each other.
 He travels to L.A. to find her, but at first she resists him.
-The film is set in Los Angeles, California, San Antonio, and San Marcos, Texas.